cmaureir/progra-alma/lectures/week5/lecture17.rst

    def f(var):
       return (var,var*var)

-And so,
+And so forth,
-but the more important thing is that you can return more than one object.
+but the most important thing is that you can return more than one object.

 For example,
-we can have a function to obtain the first and last name for a determined person, so we will program that as following:
+we can have a function to obtain the first and last name for a determined person, so we will usually program that as follows:

 ::